tgc-bot/FourAcesContracts/Membership.md

 1. Any Member of the Casino MAY table a Motion that may either alter the Contract, or act as an equal document to the same effect as the Contract.
-2. This Motion is then debated on until the end of the day in which it was tabled.
+2. This Motion may then be debated on.
 3. Then, any Amendments to the Motion may further be tabled by any other Members
     1. The Chair of the Council shall then select, with advise from Council, a number (or total) of Amendments that shall be brought to vote before the Members.
     2. Each Amendment selected is then put before the Members and debated on; a vote is then taken as to whether that specific Amendment be included into the overall Motion.
        Such a vote requires only a simple majority of all Members to pass.
-4. Then, the overall Motion, whether amended or not, is then put before the Members of the Casino as to whether it should become enforced.
-This motion requires both a simple majority of all Members and a supermajority of Council Members to pass.
+4. Then, the overall Motion, whether amended or not, is presented by the Chair before the Members of the Casino as to whether it should become enforced.
+This motion requires only a simple majority approval of all Members to pass.
+5. The Chair of the Council may, after 24 hours, end the voting session for a Motion.
+If the motion is not yet approved at that point, it is automatically defeated.
+6. Similarly, the Chair may end, after 3 hours, voting for any Amendments since each Amendment was introduced.
+If the Amendment is not yet approved, it is automatically defeated.

 At the moment, Motions may be used to:
 - Alter the Contract;
 - Allow a Member to be rehired after an Impeachment

 ## Requirements on submitting

 1. Any Motions passed must refer to an accompanying [pull request](https://github.com/CheAle14/FourAcesContracts/pulls) to ensure that the changes are well documentated.
+  All pull requests must also [enable `Allow edits from maintainers`](https://help.github.com/en/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to allow for Amendments to be properly made.
 2. Any Amendments to the Motion (if passed) must be carried out by commit to the pull request in question.
 3. Once a Motion has been passed, it should become the active ('master' branch) version on GitHub, and the PDF version will be held invalid until a new PDF has been produced that reflects the just-passed motion.

 # Other Additional Rules